gsoleilhac/NSGAII.jl/README.md

 ### Crossover

-If the solutions are encoded as bitstrings, nsga will use by default a 2-point crossover, but we can define our own and assign it with the keyword `fcross`:
+If the solutions are encoded as bitstrings, a [2-point crossover](https://github.com/gsoleilhac/NSGAII.jl/blob/master/src/crossover.jl#L5-L19) will be used by default, but we can define our own and assign it with the keyword `fcross`:

 ```julia
 function one_point_crossover!(parent_a, parent_b, child_a, child_b)